NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Method

 \subsection{Training the Visibility MLP}

-The efficacy of our approach heavily depends on the trade-off between the time spent querying the MLP and the time it saves during rendering.
+The efficacy of our approach depends on the trade-off between the time spent querying the MLP and the time it saves during rendering.
 The precomputed data in itself is too large to be used efficiently during rendering; hence, we bake it into a lightweight MLP implemented using tiny-cuda-nn (TCNN)~\cite{tiny-cuda-nn}.
-We train this MLP once per asset, after which it can be used for all instances of that asset, regardless of instance transformations or different camera properties, such as resolution or Field of View.
-The normalized Gaussian's mean, normalized direction, and distance to the camera, as well as the forward vector of the camera and the Gaussian parameters, are passed to the MLP to predict visibility.
-Alongside the main visibility MLP, we train a secondary MLP to learn a six-dimensional feature vector for each Gaussian based on its parameters.
-Given how frequency encodings have been used in related work to increase the expressivity of the network for similar functions~\cite{tancik2020fourfeat}, we briefly justify our decision to omit them.
-While frequency encodings allow for capturing finer details, they also increase the number of inputs to the network and increase computation time due to the use of slow trigonometric functions.
-Using only five frequency bands on six inputs(mean + direction) increases the number of inputs from six to 60.
+We train this MLP once per asset, after which it can be used for all instances of that asset, regardless of instance transformations or different camera properties, such as resolution or field of view (FoV).
+The normalized Gaussian's mean, normalized direction, and distance to the camera, as well as the camera's forward vector and the embedded Gaussian parameters, are passed to the MLP to predict visibility.
+Alongside the main visibility MLP, we train a secondary MLP to learn a six-dimensional embedding for each Gaussian based on its opacity, scaling, and rotation.
+Given how frequency encoding has been used in related work to increase the expressivity of the network for similar functions~\cite{tancik2020fourfeat}, we briefly justify our decision to omit them.
+While frequency encoding captures finer details, it also increases the network's input count and computation time because it uses slow trigonometric functions.
+Using only five frequency bands across six inputs (mean and direction) increases the number of inputs from six to 60.
 Additionally, our approach attempts to utilize Tensor Cores optimally by aligning the input dimension with a multiple of 16.
-By omitting frequency encodings and using a learned feature vector for the Gaussian parameters, our approach uses exactly 16 inputs, making it optimal for the use of Tensor Cores.
+By omitting frequency encoding and using a learned feature vector for the Gaussian parameters, our approach uses exactly 16 inputs, making it optimal for the use of Tensor Cores.